Generative midtended cognition and Artificial Intelligence. Thinging with thinging things: Generative Midtension

-{Technology, in turn, has also started to be analysed within enactive theorising.
-In a recent paper, Pérez-Verdugo and Barandiaran }{(2023)}{~define technical behaviour as the}{~active transformation and organisation of elements of the body and environments ``with the intended effect of constraining or regulating couplings with (or between) other aspects of the environment'' (p.
-83),}{~and technology is seen in this framework as the ``sedimented effects of this technical behaviour at different scales within a systemic context'' (p.
-84).
-This does indeed underline the strong relation between agency, productive practices}{~}{(see also E. A. Di Paolo et al., 2023)}{~}{and technical interventions, and the enactive idea of coupling stresses the co-constitutive and constraining role of the environment in cognitive processes.
-However, this account still retains the idea that the coupling with the (technological) environment is only }{generatively}{~regulated by the agent -which is the only one capable of technical }{behavior}{~in the coupling.}{~}{Enactivism, thus, has not yet accommodated scenarios in which the environment is }{generatively}{~norm-following or purpose-structured and tuned to the autonomy of the human agents and the sociotechnical context in which they operate. }
+Technology, in turn, has also started to be analysed within enactive theorising.
+In a recent paper, \citet{PerezVerdugo2023} define technical behaviour as the active transformation and organisation of elements of the body and environments ``with the intended effect of constraining or regulating couplings with (or between) other aspects of the environment'' (p.~83), and technology is seen in this framework as the ``sedimented effects of this technical behaviour at different scales within a systemic context'' (p.~84).
+This does indeed underline the strong relation between agency, productive practices \citep[see also][]{DiPaolo2023} and technical interventions, and the enactive idea of coupling stresses the co-constitutive and constraining role of the environment in cognitive processes.
+However, this account still retains the idea that the coupling with the (technological) environment is only \textit{generatively} regulated by the agent---which is the only one capable of technical behavior in the coupling.
+Enactivism, thus, has not yet accommodated scenarios in which the environment is \textit{generatively} norm-following or purpose-structured and tuned to the autonomy of the human agents and the sociotechnical context in which they operate.

-{Following Barandiaran and Almendros (2024), we differentiate between the purpose}{ful}{~(or intentional) behaviour characteristic of human agents, and the merely purpose-}{structured}{~and purpose-}{bounded}{~behaviour that generative AI produces.
+Following \citet{BarandiAran2024arxiv}, we differentiate between the purpose\textit{ful} (or intentional) behaviour characteristic of human agents, and the merely purpose-\textit{structured} and purpose-\textit{bounded} behaviour that generative AI produces.
 The gigantic amounts of data that is used to train generative AI is the result of human purposeful activity and the expression of human purpose.
-Massive iterative parameter tuning techniques result in AI systems becoming purpose-structured themselves }{and}{~able to generate purpose-structured output.
-Moreover, the training process with reinforcement learning (often with human feedback) channels the resulting behaviour within the bounds of human expectations, desires, goals and values, constraining its generative capacities within purpose-bounded outputs. }
+Massive iterative parameter tuning techniques result in AI systems becoming purpose-structured themselves \textit{and} able to generate purpose-structured output.
+Moreover, the training process with reinforcement learning (often with human feedback) channels the resulting behaviour within the bounds of human expectations, desires, goals and values, constraining its generative capacities within purpose-bounded outputs.